North Virginia Beach , Virginia — The American South (Mid-Atlantic)

 Sister Cities International promotes respect, understanding, and cooperation – one individual, one community at a time.

-Topics.
+Topics and series.
 This historical marker is listed in these topic lists: Disasters • Industry & Commerce • Waterways & Vessels.
+In addition, it is included in the Lost at Sea series list.
 A significant historical date for this entry is March 27, 1891.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Wreck of the Dictator and The Norwegian Lady Statue (a few steps from this marker); Naval Aviation Monument Park (within shouting distance of this marker); Naval Air Station Oceana (within shouting distance of this marker); 24th Street Park (about 500 feet away, measured in a direct line); U-boats Off the Mid-Atlantic Coast (about 500 feet away); Outer planking from a vessel (about 500 feet away); Stern piece of a ship (about 500 feet away); A portion of the engine from the George Farwell (about 500 feet away).
+At least 8 other markers are within walking distance of this marker: The Wreck of the Dictator and The Norwegian Lady Statue (a few steps from this marker); Naval Aviation Monument Park (within shouting distance of this marker); Naval Air Station Oceana (within shouting distance of this marker); City of Virginia Beach Beach Erosion Control & Hurricane Protection Project (about 300 feet away, measured in a direct line); 24th Street Park (about 500 feet away); U-boats Off the Mid-Atlantic Coast (about 500 feet away); Who's in the neighborhood? (about 500 feet away); Neighborhood Alert! (about 500 feet away).
 Touch for a list and map of all markers in Virginia Beach.